3DPrintDemon/Voron_2.4_AES_System_Auto_Emergency_Stop_For_Z_Endstop_Switch/README.md

 All good?
 Ok `Save & Exit`

 If you have a `Macros.cfg` add the following macros there.
 If you dont have a `Macros.cfg` I recommend you make one.
+If you're using my `Demon_Klipper_Essentials_Unified` macro pack you do not need to add the 2 macros below (_AES_SYS & _AES_READ) as they're already included within this macro pack.
+You will still need to add the `EAS SYSTEM CONTROL` as well as the `Output pin` sections.

 ```
 [gcode_macro _AES_SYS]
 variable_e_stop_armed: False